Family-Friendly Campgrounds Near NYC for Summer 2021 Camping

 Planning a family camping trip may seem challenging for New Yorkers because it often requires plenty of equipment, including a car.
 But, your next camping adventure might be easier than you think.
 There are plenty of family-friendly campgrounds nearby that offer amenities to make camping fun and easier for kids and families.
-An easy getaway is welcome news in summer 2020.
+And after the year we've had, an easy getaway is welcome news in summer 2021.

 If you don't have camping gear, there are even campgrounds that provide nearly everything you need to have an amazing camping experience.
-We've rounded up a handful of great family-friendly campgrounds nearby, all with availability for booking in summer 2020.
-But, make your plans soon as camping has been a popular pandemic vacation, and spots are being snapped up.
+We've rounded up a handful of great family-friendly campgrounds nearby, all with availability for booking in summer 2021.
+Make your plans soon as camping has been a popular pandemic vacation and spots are being snapped up.

-We've highlighted these campgrounds at their best, but keep in mind the 2020 camping season is likely to look different than any in the recent past.
-While there are no traditional camping spots open in NYC this summer, you can go glamping on Governors Island, which is currently accepting reservations beginning July 15.
+We've highlighted these campgrounds at their best, but keep in mind the 2021 camping season is likely to look different than any in the recent past.
+While there are no traditional camping spots open in NYC this summer, you can go glamping on Governors Island, which will begin taking reservations on May 1.